CyberRaval/NUWE-Schneider/README.md

 After, we run `sudo nmap -sV 192.168.1.138/24`.
 We know this ip adress because it is our wifi interface ip adress.
 We run the scan for the whole subnet.

-The output for the virtual machine is:
+Open ports in the VM's address:
 ```bash
 Nmap scan report for 192.168.1.145
 Host is up (0.00050s latency).